-To show how dependencies can be traced, we have designed an application on Windows NT 4.0, Dependency Browser which parses through the system, finds all shared libraries and generate the dependency three.
+To show how dependencies can be traced, we have designed an application for Windows NT 4.0, Dependency Browser which parses through the system, finds all shared libraries and generates the dependency graph.
 A snapshot of the current configuration can be shown and saved in a repository.
 Different versions of snapshots are placed under version control and treated as configuration items.
-The current configuration, or an old snapshot, can be compared with other configuration snapshots, and the differences between the configurations can be displayed.
+The current configuration, or an earlier snapshot, can be compared with other configuration snapshots, and the differences between the configurations can be displayed.
 Typically, before installation of a component, a snapshot can be saved.
-Then the component is installed, and a new snapshot can be done.
-The difference graph shows what components have been changed and what are their relations to other parts of the system.
+The component is then installed, and a new snapshot can be taken.
+The difference graph shows which components have been changed and their relations to other parts of the system.
 The browser can show the entire system, or a specific component and its dependencies, which makes it possible to see a potential consequence of a component update.
 System integrators can use the dependency browser to view dependencies in the test system, when a new component has been integrated in the system.

-All components that depend on the changed component are highlighted and the user can decide and take action upon this information as shown in Figure 3 The dependency browser helps the integrator of the system to verify that nothing unexpected occurs when the system starts.
-With the tool it is possible to see all the affected files when a component has been updated or installed.
+All components which depend on the changed component are highlighted and the user can decide and take action upon this information as shown in Figure 3.
+The dependency browser helps the integrator of the system to verify that nothing unexpected occurs when the system starts.
+With this tool, it is possible to see all the files affected when a component has been updated or installed.